fmorenopino/HeterogeneousHMM/README.md

      <img src="https://raw.githubusercontent.com/fmorenopino/Heterogeneous_HMM/master/notebooks/img/marginals.png" width="20%">
 </p>

-So the posterior conditional for our missing data can be obtainned as:
+So the posterior conditional for our missing data can be obtained as:

 <p align="center">
      <img src="https://raw.githubusercontent.com/fmorenopino/Heterogeneous_HMM/master/notebooks/img/posterior_conditional.png" width="35%">
 </p>

-> Note: The previous equations have been obtainned from the book "Machine Learning: A Probabilistic Perspective" by K.P.
+> Note: The previous equations have been obtained from the book "Machine Learning: A Probabilistic Perspective" by K.P.
 Murphy.